mfsimon/petclinic-phase3/README.md

 * Generate a builder by navigating to the class you want to add the builder to and navigate to Code -> Generate.
 * Select Builder.
 * Select `Inner Builder` and `Single Field` then select OK.
 * Add a public static method called `builder()` just above the new inner class.
-For the `Owner` class, the return type for the new method would be `OwnerBuilder`.
+* Use the builder class in thw Owner class as a pattern to complete this activity for the other 3 models.
 * Use the new builder in your driver to create some new objects.

 ###### Bonus Activity 2 (easy)